-- Advanced placement credit (\$15)\ - Transferring credit earned at other institutions following admission (\$20)\
+- Advanced placement credit (\$15) - Transferring credit earned at other institutions following admission (\$20)

 Health Service Fee.
-A mandatory fee of \$106\ is assessed to all full-time matriculated students each semester, entitling them to use the Health Service during the semester.
+A mandatory fee of \$111 is assessed to all full-time matriculated students each semester, entitling them to use the Health Service during the semester.
 Part-time students may use the Health Service by electing to pay the semester health fee by the end of the late registration period and contacting the Student Health Center, or by opting to use the Health Service on a fee-for-service basis during the semester.

 Student Medical Insurance.
 An optional accident and sickness insurance plan administered by Blue Cross Blue Shield of Delaware is available to all admitted students.
 This insurance does not cover medical services offered in the Student Health Service.
 Students whose parents live outside the continental United States are required to have either insurance offered by the University or equivalent insurance coverage.
-Details of the coverage are mailed directly to the student by the insurance company in July.
+Details of the coverage are mailed directly to the student by the insurance company in July or can be obtained from the Student Health Center.